 6. Degrade septic system functioning?
-X e is no indication that existing septic system oject.
-(Attachment 9). ns in the vicinity would be affected by 7.
-Alter the existing drainage pattern of the site or area, including the alteration of the course of a stream or river, in a manner which could result in flooding, erosion, or siltation on or off-site?
-X draina then t proposed project is located near Pinto Lake age pattern of the site.
-Runoffflows from th to Pinto Lake.
-Department of Public Works approved the proposed drainage plan (Atta ne north to the swale and the pond, Drainage Section staff has reviewed 8.
-Create or contribute runoff which would exceed the capacity of existing or planned storm water drainage systems, or create additional sources of polluted runoff?
-X deter drain artment of Public Works Drainage staff mined that existing storm water facilities a age associated with the project.
-Any increase opment runoff will not exceed predevelopment. are adequate to handle the increase in ease will be held on site such that post 9.
-Contribute to flood levels or erosion in natural water courses by discharges of newly collected runoff?
-X crops dditional storm water runoff that could cont r as runoff and wash water is to be treated s on the site (Attachment 12). also B-8.
+X

+There is no indication that existing septic systems in the vicinity would be affected by the project.
+(Attachment 9).

+7. Alter the existing drainage pattern of the site or area, including the alteration of the course of a stream or river, in a manner which could result in flooding, erosion, or siltation on or off-site?

+The proposed project is located near Pinto Lake, but will not alter the existing overall drainage pattern of the site.
+Runoff flows from the north to the swale and the pond, then to Pinto Lake.
+Department of Public Works Drainage Section staff has reviewed and approved the proposed drainage plan (Attachment 9).

+8. Create or contribute runoff which would exceed the capacity of existing or planned storm water drainage systems, or create additional sources of polluted runoff?

+Department of Public Works Drainage staff has reviewed the project and have determined that existing storm water facilities are adequate to handle the increase in drainage associated with the project.
+Any increase will be held on site such that post development runoff will not exceed predevelopment runoff.

+9. Contribute to flood levels or erosion in natural water courses by discharges of newly collected runoff? x

+No additional storm water runoff that could contribute to flooding or erosion should occur as runoff and wash water is to be treated in the new septic system and applied to crops on the site (Attachment 12).
+See also B-8.

 10. Otherwise substantially degrade water supply or quality?